Sravani-1309/PlatinumRx_Assignment/README.md

-This repository contains the complete solution for a Data Analyst Assignment using SQL, Excel, and Python.
+This repository showcases my work on an assignment involving SQL, Excel-based analysis, and Python scripts.
 The project demonstrates how to design databases, analyze data using spreadsheets, and implement basic logic using Python scripts.
-All components are organized neatly into separate folders for easy navigation.
+All components are organized neatly for easy navigation.

 📌 Summary